 Each iCan Bike Rider must meet all of the following requirements

-- Be at least 8 years old
+- Minimum age - 8 years old

 - Have a disability

 - Able to attend camp all 5 days

 - Willing and able to wear a properly fitted bike helmet

 - Minimum inseam of 20” (measure from floor while rider is wearing sneakers)